Vanilla-OS/website/get-involved.md

                     <span class="material-icons-outlined">help_outline</span>
                 </div>
                 <h3>Support</h3>
-                <p>Help other users get the most out of Vanilla OS.
-Answer questions on our forums, help with bug reports and more.</p>
+                <p>Help other users to get the most out of Vanilla OS.
+Ask or answer questions on forums in our Discord server, help us with bug reports and more.</p>
-                <a href="https://vanillaos.org/support/" class="button button-primary">Support</a>
+                <a href="https://discord.gg/34J8PFsk" class="button button-primary">Support</a>
             </div>
         </div>
         <div class="cards">